BANG HR Model Fantasy Model DFS Projections Today's BANG Today's BvP Today's Slate Today's Pitchers Yesterday Player Stats Team Batting Bullpens

 League median is around 6.6.
 Anything 10 or above is hittable.
 14+ is very hittable.
 The pitchers at the top of these rankings are the easiest contact-quality targets on tonight’s slate.
 They’re the first names to look at for home-run and player-prop bets.

 ERA conflates run prevention with luck on balls in play.
 Strikeout rate is largely independent of HR risk.
-BANG-Against measures one specific thing: how hard the pitcher gets hit when contact happens.
+BANG-Against measures one specific thing: contact quality allowed.
 Combine that with park HR factors (which differ for lefty vs righty batters) and live game-time weather, and you have the inputs that actually move HR rate game-to-game.
 The same lens drives our HR picks page.

 BANG-Against is the pitcher’s contact quality allowed per plate appearance, season to date.
 Higher is easier to hit.
 Color shading: green at 10 or above, yellow from 6 to 10, red below 6.